simultaneous equation

 Therefore, x = 1 and y = -2

-To confirm if the answer to the simultaneous equation is correct replace the unknown with their known values and check if it will give you the answer.
+To confirm if the answer to the simultaneous equation is correct, replace the unknowns with their known values and check if it gives you the answer.

 3(1) + (-2)